-Bile supplements can be used to treat patients with cholelithiasis (the presence of gallstones in the gallbladder) without the need for surgical removal of the gallbladder.
+Bile supplements are used to treat patients with cholelithiasis (the presence of gallstones in the gallbladder) without the need for surgical removal of the gallbladder.

 Clinical research on animal and human has shown that the use of bile supplements (in the form of bile acids at a dose of 3 mg/kg daily) can eliminate gallstones within 12 weeks (R).

-Similar kind of study conducted on human also confirmed that the administration of bile supplements is effective in the treatment of cholelithiasis (R).
+Another study confirmed that the administration of bile supplements is effective in the treatment of cholelithiasis (R).

 In a clinical trial, the efficacy of chenodeoxycholic acid (primary form of bile acids) was tested in cholelithiasis patients.
-It was found that the ingestion of chenodeoxycholic acid eliminated cholesterol crystal.
+It was found that the ingestion of chenodeoxycholic acid eliminated cholesterol crystals.

-2) Bile Supplements Removes Toxic Substances From the Body
+2) Bile Supplements Remove Toxic Substances From the Body